MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-launch-experience.md

 ## Add an action for your copilot

-The following code illustrates how to add an action that opens the prompt dialog page for a copilot:
+The following code illustrates how to add an action that opens the prompt dialog page for copilot:

 ```al
 action(GenerateCopilot)